cranksh/Hash-Buster/README.md

 5. Follow the on-screen prompts to generate or decrypt MD5 hashes.

 Please note that the current version of the Hash Buster program supports only the MD5 hash algorithm.
+If you would like it to support more alorithms, lmk.